OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale

 Many of the advances in optimization solvers in the last several decades rely on the fact that solvers are faster when they can exploit particular structures within the optimization problem.
 One of the main tasks of an optimization expert is to identify these structures so as to choose an appropriate solver or parameter settings.
 However, detecting useful structures in a given optimization problem can be very challenging, since it requires both a deep understanding of the mathematical structure of the problem and the capabilities of existing solvers.
 In view of this challenge, OptiMUS-0.3 includes two specialized optimization modules: 1) a Structure Detection Agent, that detects variables (e.g., Indicator variables) and constraints (e.g., SOS constraints) with special structure that can be exploited by the solver, and 2) a customized optimization coding agent, that can leverage callbacks in the solver and perform basic column and constraint sifting to help improve the runtime of the code.
 These elements represent a first step towards automating more advanced decomposition algorithms with an automated modeling framework.

+OptiMUS-0.3 can be run as an end-to-end pipeline or through an interactive web application designed to facilitate human-system collaboration.
+The OptiMUS web application uses the same underlying components as the end-to-end framework but provides additional opportunities for users to audit and edit the outputs of each stage of the OptiMUS pipeline.
+We defer a deeper discussion of the system to Section \ref{webapp}, and mention specific interaction mechanisms available in the user interface earlier when relevant.

 The remainder of this section details the key components of the OptiMUS-0.3 framework.
 Section \ref{subsec:state_description} describes the underlying state and connection graph of the system.
 Section \ref{subsec:llm_component} describes a sample LLM component of the system.
 The remaining sections describe specialized modules that improve the performance of the system, including error correction and debugging (Section \ref{subsec:ec}), specialized modeling tools (Section \ref{subsec:structure_detection}), and advanced optimization coding (Section \ref{subsec:opt_coding}).
-The components described in this Section have been implemented and released as open-source code\footnote{included in the supplementary material} and are publicly available to use through a web application, described in Section \ref{webapp}.
+OptiMUS-0.3, and all associated components, have been released as open-source code and are publicly available to use through a web application, described in Section \ref{webapp}.